RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 sample sheet and configuration file
 ***********************************

-In order to run the *uORF-Tools", you have to provide a sample sheet and a configuration file.
+In order to run the *uORF-Tools*, you have to provide a sample sheet and a configuration file.
 There are templates for both files available in the *uORF-Tools* folder.

 Copy the templates of the sample sheet and the configuration file into the *uORF-Tools* folder: